CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/rest/httpresponse.md

 ### ResponseBody

-The ResponseBody returned as part of the message.
+The ResponseBody represents the body of the Rest response.

 |                 |             |
 |-----------------|-------------|